spluta/LiveModularInstrument/README.md

 **To Install Live Modular Instrument you need to:**

-- *place the entire "LiveModularInstrument" directory in "/Users/user/Library/Application Support/SuperCollider/Extensions/"*
+- *place the entire "Live Modular Instrument" directory in "/Users/user/Library/Application Support/SuperCollider/Extensions/"*
 - *re-compile the SC Library or restart SuperCollider*

 ---